slerman12/Help-me/7-Ongoing.md

 "And the previous atrocities of the institution you represent didn't matter?"

-“Who is Sam?” the rest of the congress asks.
+“Who is Sam?” is what the congress asks.

 “He’s a PhD flunkee,” the Alderman decides with another firmest resolve